trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 You can create this report in three ways

-1. **from raw flows** — Filter all the flows for that interface then aggregate the Hosts and snapshot them into a time series.
+1. **From raw flows** — Filter all the flows for that interface then aggregate the Hosts and snapshot them into a time series.
-2. **from Top-N flows** — Another option used by many competing netflow tools is to just consider the Top-N flows
+2. **From Top-N flows** — Another option used by many competing netflow tools is to just consider the Top-N flows
-3. **from Top-N Conversations** — A third option is to use rolled up top flows rolled up into conversations - ie dropping the port information.
+3. **From Top-N Conversations** — A third option is to use rolled up top flows rolled up into conversations - ie dropping the port information.